Warning: *privacy not included with this product

 What data does the company collect?

-Information about your family, information about your relationships
+Information about your family, information about your relationships, and any other information you provide

 How does the company use this data?